NetSPI/WikiJekyllTheme/CONTRIBUTING.md

 There are only 3 types of sections allowed through our navigation style.
 - Clickable sections with children
 - Clickable sections without children
-- Non-clickable sections with children.
+- Non-clickable sections with children

 Non-clickable sections are typically used as a title header for their children, when the children grouping don't need a description (i.e. "Miscellanious").
 Clickable sections with children typically utilize the clickable section as a place to give an overview of the children.